12 Game-Changing Ways to Organize With a Lazy Susan

 4. Garage Workbench Organization

 A Lazy Susan and some mason jars make perfect garage workbench organizers!
-Store screws, nails, fasteners, hooks and other small hardware or tools in the mason jars, situate them on the Lazy Susan and you’re good to go.
-I used a Lazy Susan I had on hand, but I would recommend one with a non-slip surface.
+Store screws, nails, fasteners, hooks and other smaller items in those smaller jars, situate them on the Lazy Susan and you’re good to go.

 Organize with a lazy susan: garage workbench storage ideas